-SFSP sites are administered by USDA's Food and Nutrition Service (FNS) and include schools, camps, parks, playgrounds, housing projects, community centers, churches, and other public sites where children gather in the summer.
-Sites are eligible to offer free USDA-funded meals and snacks if:
+USDA Food and Nutrition Service (FNS) administers SFSP sites.
+SFSP sites include: schools, camps, parks, playgrounds, housing projects, community centers, churches, and other public sites where children gather in the summer.
+Typically, sites are eligible to offer free USDA-funded meals and snacks if:

 - Half or more of the children served by the site meet this income criterion (see FNS's Summer Food Service Program).

-For the latest information on updates to the program during the COVID-19 pandemic see FNS Response to COVID-19.
+For the latest information on updates to the program during the COVID-19 pandemic see FNS Responds to COVID-19.